Greeshmapogula/Simple-Python-Games/README.md

 2. **Test your Luck:** https://repl.it/@greeshmapogula/TEST-YOUR-LUCK#main.py

-Edit: Links are not working now : )
+Edit: Links are not working now : ), they expired.